Students and faculty work with lighting and cameras in the new sound stage.

 Assistant Professor, Audio Aesthetics and Technology

-Prior to joining the faculty at Webster University as a visiting assistant professor, Hunter had been an adjunct faculty member with the School of Communications for more than nine years.
+Professional Achievements: Prior to joining the faculty at Webster University as a visiting assistant professor, Casey Hunter had been an adjunct faculty member with the School of Communications for more than nine years.
 He has also been a managing partner with Spectra Audio Systems for more than 20 years.
-Hunter has a long track record of success as a sound designer, audio engineer, production manager and tour manager in music, theater and special events.
+Hunter has a long track record of success as a sound designer, audio engineer, production manager and tour manager in music, theatre and special events.

 Education